Palpation Alters Auditory Pain Expressions with Gender-Specific Variations in Robopatients: METHODS

 We utilise PPO algorithm, an RL method known for its stability and efficiency in real-time environments~\cite{schulman2017proximal,henderson2018deep}.
 PPO is particularly well-suited for our application as it can handle continuous learning while maintaining the stability of policy updates through a clipped surrogate objective function.
 This mechanism prevents large deviations in policy updates, reducing the risk of destabilizing learning and ensuring consistent adaptation over time.

-While PPO is a widely used RL method, it is important to consider alternative RL approaches that could potentially be applied to our problem.
-Several RL methods can be use for continuous action spaces, each with its own advantages and limitations.
-Soft Actor Critic(SAC)~\cite{haarnoja2018soft} is known for sample efficiency and robust performance in high-dimensional tasks but requires significant computational resources, leading to less suitable for real-world applications.
-Deep Deterministic Policy Gradient (DDPG)~\cite{lillicrap2015continuous} and its advanced version Twin Delayed DDPG (TD3)~\cite{fujimoto2018addressing} are widely used in continuous control problems but are highly sensitive to hyperparameter tuning and often suffer from training instability.
-Given that our application involves continuous user interaction and real-time adaptation, PPO offers the best trade-off between training efficiency and policy stability, making it the ideal choice for this study.
+By embedding human evaluators in the learning loop, the robot’s sound responses adapt not only to the applied force but also to the subjective preferences and interpretations of the user.
+Our objective in this study is to explore the feasibility of using this human–machine learning co-optimization approach to generate adaptive, expressive auditory pain responses during palpation rather than aiming to identify the best-performing algorithm.

 Each time a participant palpates, the system records the magnitude of palpation force to select an appropriate combination of facial expression and pain sound from a predefined set of options.
 The participant then provides the feedback score, indicating how well they agree/disagree with how well the generated pain response matches their force input.
 This feedback is immediately used by the system to adjust its future responses, allowing dynamic and continuous improvement throughout the interaction.